teohxuen/website/content/report/final_report.md

 ##### Table 2: Categorisation of System Limitations

-Poor user operability increases the likelihood of mistakes at competition, especailly under time constraints or operator fatigure.
+Poor user operability increases the likelihood of mistakes at competition, especially under time constraints or operator fatigue.
 Furthermore, limited run time can lead to less testing opportunities and ultimately impacting competition performance (Table 2, Table 3).
-Finally, poor reliability increases the risk of mid-run failures or unplanned maintenace, leading to increased downtime.
+Finally, poor reliability increases the risk of mid-run failures or unplanned maintenance, leading to increased downtime.

 |                           | **RobotX 2022** | **RobotX 2024** |
 | :-----------------------: | :-------------: | :-------------: |